placeholder

 Long-term care for undocumented people

-The Regenboog Groep, together with The Crossroads in 2025, wrote a practical guide for caregivers working with undocumented clients.
+De Regenboog Groep, together with De Kruispost in 2025, wrote a practical manual for social workers working with undocumented clients.
 It offers concrete tools for organizing long-term care.
 Read what can be done formally and what else is possible.

 'Too old to be illegal'